Information for Schools and Community Organizations

 Frequently asked questions

-The L2L program model is simple and flexible, which makes it easily adaptable to suit the particular needs of any given school.
-The following 4 core elements are common to every school:
+The L2L program model is simple and flexible.
+The following 4 core elements are common to every program:

-• 2-3 tutor training sessions with an L2L trainer
+– Students receive 2-3 hours of tutor training from an L2L trainer

-• Group review and debrief meetings between L2L tutors and trainers after intervals of 3, 6 and 10 tutoring sessions
+– 1-3 group review and debrief meetings take place between L2L tutors and trainers

 L2L programming can start at various points during the school year.
 The latest recommended start date for an L2L program is January for elementary schools, and February for semestered secondary schools.
 With 2-3 training sessions for tutors, at least 10 of peer-tutoring sessions, 3 mid-program review meetings, a final review meeting, and celebration, each L2L program takes at least a couple months from start to finish.